ASPP/pelita/doc/source/writing_player.rst

 In the game, distances are almost always measured either in Manhattan or in maze distance.
-We provide a series of convenience methods for dealing with position and distances in `pelita.datamodel`:
+We provide a series of convenience methods for dealing with position and distances in `pelita.graph`:

-.. currentmodule:: pelita.datamodel
+.. currentmodule:: pelita.graph

 .. autosummary::
    :nosignatures: